tidyverse/tidyverse.org/content/blog/dplyr-1-1-0-joins/index.md

 date: 2023-01-31
 author: Davis Vaughan
 description: >
-    In dplyr 1.1.0, joins have been greatly reworked, introducing: a new way to specify join columns, various new types of joins, and two new quality control arguments.
+    In dplyr 1.1.0, joins have been greatly reworked, including a new way to specify join columns, support for inequality, rolling, and overlap joins, and two new quality control arguments.
 photo:
   url: https://unsplash.com/photos/Cecb0_8Hx-o
   author: Duy Pham